DanielRoeven/danielroeven.com/src/markdown/cybersketch.md

 ### *02* Responsibilities

-- Research (academic and industrial)
+- VR Research
-- Interaction design
+- Interaction design for VR
-- Prototyping in iOS (Swift) and Unreal Engine
+- Prototyping in iOS with Swift and Unreal Engine
 - UX evaluations

 </half-column>